 Funchal, Madeira (PT)

-Fishing in Madeira is focused on the Portuguese islands located less than 400km to the north of Tenerife (in the Canary Islands).
-The islands consist of Madeira, Porto Santo and Desertas.
+Fishing in Madeira is focused on the Portuguese islands located less than 400km north of Tenerife (Canary Islands).
+The archipelago consists of Madeira island, Porto Santo and Desertas.
 Discovered by Portuguese sailors in 1419, today Madeira is a popular tourist destination known for its wine, flowers, landscapes and its famous fireworks.

-Blue Marlin: the blue marlin is one of the most respected and well-known species around the world for its size, strength and struggle.
-Known for performing impressive jumps during combat, the blue marlin can reach a size of 4.3m and weigh more than 1200 pounds (500kg).
-Fishing blue marlin is full of emotion and action, attracting thousands of fishermen from around the world to try their luck with catching the "Big".
+Blue Marlin: the blue marlin is one of the most respected and well-known species around the world for its size and strength.
+Known for performing impressive jumps during the fight, blue marlin can reach a size of 4.3m and weigh more than 1200 pounds (500kg).
+Fishing blue marlin is full of emotion and action, attracting thousands of fishermen from around the world to try their luck with catching a Grander.
+Many world record marlin have been caught in the waters of Madeira.

 Fishing in Madeira has earned much fame since the ‘70s, when fishermen began to capture specimens of over 1000 pounds (450 kg).
 Every May, the blue marlin reaches the waters of this archipelago and fishermen go to these islands each season to put their skills to the test.